evkx/evkx.github.io/content/technology/battery/batterypack/_index.md

 In an electric vehicle (EV), the battery configuration refers to the arrangement of individual battery cells within the battery pack.
 The battery configuration can affect the voltage, capacity, power output, and other aspects of the battery pack and the overall vehicle performance.
 The most common configuration for EV batteries is a series-parallel hybrid.
 In this configuration, multiple cells are connected in series to increase the battery pack's voltage, and multiple groups of series-connected cells are then connected in parallel to increase the battery pack's overall capacity.

-The series connection of cells increases the battery pack's voltage output, vital for providing the necessary power to drive the vehicle.
-The parallel connection of cell groups increases the battery pack's capacity, essential for storing the energy required to drive the car to a desired range.
+The series connection of cells increases the battery pack’s voltage output, which is vital for providing the necessary power to drive the vehicle.
+The parallel connection of cell groups increases the battery pack’s capacity, which is essential for storing the energy required to drive the car to a desired range.

 To calculate the gross battery pack size, multiply the total parallel capacity in Ah (ampere-hours) by the battery pack nominal voltage in Volts.
 The results are in WH watt-hours.

-### Example Audi Q8 e-tron 55
+### Example: Audi Q8 e-tron 55

 The diagram below shows the configuration of a battery module from Audi Q8 e-tron 55.
 This module contains 12 battery cells, four of which are mounted in parallel, and there are three groups of this parallel configuration in serial.